Completed Pilot Programs and Demo Projects 120V HPWH Field Study

 Demonstration Project Objectives

-• Determine the household types and water heating demands a 120V heat pump water heater is best suited for.
+• Determine household types and water heating demands best suited for a 120V HPWH.

-• Understand the perspective of the following stakeholders through surveying:
+• Understand the perspective of installers, manufacturers, and consumers through surveys and interviews.

 Lessons Learned

-In the first phase of this project, the research team conducted energy modeling, cost analysis, secondary data analysis, and supply chain research to determine the best technological applications for 120-volt HPWHs in Wisconsin.
-Results from this phase of this project provided the following lessons:
+In the first phase of this project, the research team conducted energy modeling, cost analysis, secondary data analysis, and supply chain research to determine the best applications for 120V HPWHs in Wisconsin.
+Results from this phase of the project can be found in the Phase 1 Final Report below.

 Learn More

-Research and Modeling Report: Final Report- December 2022
+Research and Modeling Report: 120V HPWH Phase 2 Final Report

 Questions?